Upgrading to conan 1.0¶

 arch_target.
 They are automatically removed from the

-package_idcomputation, or kept if they are the only ones defined (as it happens usually with dev-tools packages).
-It is possible to keep them too with the
+package_idcomputation, or kept if they are the only ones defined (as usually happens with dev-tools packages).
+It is also possible to keep them with the

 Please don’t use cross-build settings